oisinmulvihill/nozama-cloudsearch/README.rst

 The Nozama Service also implements its own REST API to allow you to get at the data in a way you wouldn't normally be able to on Amazon CloudSearch.

+One handy benefit of using Nozama is it provides a way to migrate from Amazon CloudSearch to ElasticSearch.

 The running Nozama Service hosts its own docs generated from sphinx.
 I've also upload to readthedocs.org here: